its-dirg/VOPaaS/README.md

 * Technical requirement: Any SP connecting to the proxy must provide an `mdui:DisplayName` in the metadata. **TODO can we expect this or should we have a fallback when fetching the `requester_name` to send to the consent service?**

+# Metadata

+## Generate proxy frontend metadata
+The script **make_vopaas_metadata.py \<proxy_config_path\>** will generate metadata files for the proxy frontend.
+Each file represents one of the target IDP/OP and contains some gui information about the original IDP/OP.
+In the case of IDP, the gui information is retrieved from the IDPs original metadata.
+For OP, the information is manually added in the openid backend configuration and is retrieved by the script.

+### Arguments to script:
+positional arguments:

+    proxy_config_path

+optional arguments:

+    -h, --help  show this help message and exit
+    -v VALID    How long, in days, the metadata is valid from the time of creation
+    -c CERT     certificate
+    -i ID       The ID of the entities descriptor
+    -k KEYFILE  A file with a key to sign the metadata with -n NAME
+    -s          sign the metadata
+    -x XMLSEC   xmlsec binaries to be used for the signing -o OUTPUT   Where to write metadata files

 # State

 The VOPaaS adds the following additional information to the [SATOSA state cookie](https://github.com/its-dirg/SATOSA/blob/master/doc/internals/state.md):